Ohio vs. Bowling Green NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Ohio and its opponents have combined to put up more than 48.5 points in nine of 11 games this season.
+- Ohio and its opponents have gone over the current 48.5-point total in nine of 11 games (81.8%) this season.

-- Bowling Green has combined with its opponents to score more than 48.5 points in five of 11 games this season.
+- The combined points per game average of the two teams, 45.2, is 3.3 points fewer than Friday's over/under.

-- The two teams combine to score 45.2 points per game, 3.3 less than the over/under in this contest.
+- The 63.7 points per game these two squads have surrendered to opponents this season are 15.2 more than the 48.5 total in this contest.

-- This contest's total is 15.2 points fewer than the 63.7 these two squads combine to give up per game in 2021.

-- The Bobcats and their opponents have scored an average of 56.2 points per game in 2021, 7.7 more than Friday's total.

 Ohio Stats and Trends

-- Ohio has five wins against the spread in 11 games this year.

-- The Bobcats have been favored by 6 points or more two times this season and covered the spread in one of them.
+- This season, the Bobcats have one against the spread win in two games as a favorite of 6.5 points or more.

-- Ohio's games this year have hit the over in 36.4% of its opportunities (four times in 11 games with a set point total).
+- Ohio has hit the over in 36.4% of its opportunities this year (four times over 11 games with a set point total).

-- Ohio is 3-0 against the spread and 3-0 overall in games when it records more than 32.5 points.
+- Ohio is 3-0 against the spread and 3-0 overall this season when the team records more than 32.5 points.

 - Ohio is 3-2 against the spread and 3-2 overall when the team churns out more than 387.7 yards.